pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

    compiler to generate multiple output architectures in the output binary
 2. **Multiple pass** After compiling a binary for each platform, Apple provides a call named `lipo` to combine multiple single-architecture binaries into a single fat binary that contains all platforms.
+The `delocate-fuse` command provided by the [delocate](https://pypi.org/project/delocate/) Python package can be used to perform this merging on Python wheels (along with other functionality).

 At runtime, the operating system loads the binary slice for the current CPU architecture, and the linker loads the appropriate slice from the fat binary of